githubutilities/web_presentation/README.md

 # web_presentation
-simple presentation on the web
+simple presentation on the web by combining fullPage.js and scrollReveal.js